bowers-illinois-edu/bowershansen-CI-course/README.md

 - (If the file contains cross-references, you may have to hit `Compile PDF` twice.)

-From within R:
+## From within R and at the Command Line

 ```
 library(knitr)
 knit("foo.Rnw")
 ```

 Separately (outside of R), use pdflatex to compile `foo.tex`.
 E.g., from the command line:
 ```
 $ pdflatex foo.tex
 $ pdflatex foo.tex